 John Koetsier

 I find that fascinating because you looked at 600 people.
-You probably didn’t go and find 600 of the most creative people in the world.
-You just picked 600 people with varying ranges of creativity.
-And yet within that sample, you found that they were far more divergent, far more creative than standard AI models.
+You probably didn’t go find 600 of the most creative people in the world.
+You just grabbed 600 people.
+They have varying ranges of creativity, and yet within that sample, you found that they were far more divergent, far more creative than standard AI models.

 Saeema Ahmed-Kristensen